snozbot/fungus/Docs/command_ref/sprite_commands.md

 Property | Type | Description
  --- | --- | ---
 Target Clickable2 D | Fungus.Clickable2D | Reference to Clickable2D component on a gameobject
-Active State | Fungus.BooleanData | Set to true to enable the component
+Active State | Fungus.Variables.BooleanData | Set to true to enable the component

 ## Set Collider
 Sets all collider (2d or 3d) components on the target objects to be active / inactive